frame-lang/frame-lang.github.io/_posts/2021_02/2021-02-12-hello_worlds_part_1.md

     }
 {% endhighlight %}

 Here we see that the `print()` action is turned into `print_do()`.
-The framepiler adds a standard sufffix to action names which can be anything.
+The <a href="frame-lang.org" target="_blank">Framepiler</a> adds a standard suffix to action names which can be anything.
 The reason for suffixes is to allow actions and interface methods to the same name in Frame, but distinguish them in the generated code.
 In order to do so and avoid name collisions the Frame code generator appends some suffix to the action, in this case `_do`.
 However, anything would really `_do`.

-Another key point is that the Framepiler only generates action stubs, the developer must decide what output mechanism to implement.
+Another key point is that the <a href="frame-lang.org" target="_blank">Framepiler</a> only generates action stubs, the developer must decide what output mechanism to implement.
 There are various approaches to this requirement but the simplest would be the following:

 {% highlight csharp %}
-    virtual void print_do(String msg) {
+    protected virtual void print_do(String msg) {
         Console.WriteLine(msg);
     }
 {% endhighlight %}